HMA Review: Quick Expert Summary

 No, HMA VPN doesn’t have a free plan.

 I normally don’t recommend using free VPNs — they lack important security features, have slow speeds, set a limit on your data, and have buggy apps.
-But if you really want a free VPN, Proton VPN has the best free plan one out there — it’s very secure, comes with unlimited data, maintains good speeds, and provides access to servers in the US, Japan, and the Netherlands.
+But if you really want a free VPN, Proton VPN has a really good free plan — it’s very secure, comes with unlimited data, maintains good speeds, and provides access to servers in the US, Japan, Romania, Poland, and the Netherlands.

 Is HMA VPN good for torrenting?